Ovid2020/BattleShip/README.md

 >     9  oo oo oo oo oo oo oo oo oo DE
 >     10 oo oo CR CR CR oo oo oo oo oo

 After player one finishes placing, he or she should look away and let player two begin placing.
-After placements are complete, there won't be a need to keep looking away from the terminal.
+After all placements are complete for both players, there won't be a need to keep looking away from the terminal.
 You'll both be attacking a public version of each other's boards.

 ### Attacks

-Now that both players have privately assigned all the ships, it's time to begin the attack phase of the game.
-Player one will begin attacking first, then player two goes, and you will keep switching back and forth till one of you has sunk all of the other player's ships.
+Now that both players have privately placed all the ships, it's time to begin the attack phase of the game.
+Player one will begin attacking first, then player two goes.
+You will keep switching back and forth till one of you has sunk all of the other player's ships.

 Here's what player one will see, when the attack phase begins: